herjulf/IoT-grid/README.md

 * IoT-grid servers (IoTgs)

-The concept has been developed at Royal Institute of Technology/KTH school of ICT Stockholm Sweden.
-Several student projects and courses has been contributing to the concept.  (http://www.kth.se) `http://www.kth.se`
+The concept has been developed at Royal Institute of Technology/KTH school of ICT Stockholm Sweden (http://www.kth.se).
+Several student projects and courses has been contributing to the concept.

 The current hardware platform for the IoT-grid controller unit is based ARM MCU.
-Current software implementation is based the Contiki platform using COAP protocol for grid communication.
+The current software implementation is based the Contiki platform using IETF COAP protocol (draft) for grid communication.
+Of course other hardware and software platforms are possible.

 ### For more info:
 (http://ttaportal.org/menu/projects/microgrid/csd-2012-fall/)